 Understanding Business Objectives

-To align your data project with your business objectives, follow these steps:
+To help align your data project with these and other business objectives, start by following these steps:

-- Analyze your organization’s current performance and challenges, examining key performance indicators (KPIs)
+1. Analyze your organization’s current performance and challenges, examining key performance indicators (KPIs).

-- Prioritize the results from step one, assessing their impact on business outcomes
+2. Prioritize the results from step one, assessing their impact on business outcomes.

-- Set benchmarks for your identified business objectives and KPIs, using gap analysis to identify shortcomings
+3. Set benchmarks for your identified business objectives and KPIs, using gap analysis to identify shortcomings.

-- Communicate your business objectives throughout the organization, ensuring all employees are aware of common goals
+4. Communicate your business objectives throughout the organization, ensuring all employees are aware of common goals.

 Identifying Key Performance Indicators (KPIs)

-KPIs are essential metrics that measure progress towards achieving a business objective or goal.
-Choosing the right KPIs can focus data projects on areas with the most significant impact, aligning them with measurable metrics.
+KPIs are essential metrics that measure progress toward achieving a business objective or goal.
+Choosing the right KPIs can help you identify which data projects will have the most significant impact on business goals.
+This will also allow you to determine the most appropriate metrics to measure.

-For example, if increasing revenue is the goal, KPIs such as business value created or a specific metric increase are relevant.
-For improving customer experience, KPIs like customer value enhancement are suitable.
+For example, if increasing revenue is the goal, KPIs such as business value created or a specific metric increase would be relevant.
+For improving customer experience, KPIs like customer value enhancement would be suitable.

 KPIs for data projects play several critical roles, including:

-- Defining clear objectives for data projects, with KPIs like cycle time, resource utilization and error rate for operational efficiency projects
+• Defining clear objectives, with KPIs like cycle time, resource utilization and error rate for operational efficiency projects

 Examples of KPIs to assess data project performance include: